jdcloudcom/en/documentation/Database-and-Cache-Service/Data-Transmission-Service/Getting-Started/Create-Migration-Task.md

    Source database information:

    - For the instance type family, the "self-built database of Public IP" and the "self-built database connected via Direct Connection" can be selected.

-   - For database type, i.e., source database type, MySQL, Percona, MariaDB, SQL Server and MongoDB are supported.
+   - For database type, i.e., source database type, MySQL, Percona, MariaDB, SQL Server, PostgreSQL and MongoDB are supported.
    - Domain or IP can be filled in as the database address.
    - Port, database port.
    - Database Account